ushmm/atrocity-prevention-data/README.md

 # Master analysis file for Tools for Atrocity Prevention project

-The following document annotates the R code for the [Tools for Atrocity Prevention](https://preventiontools.ushmm.org/) (TfAP) website, a project of the US Holocaust Memorial Museum's Simon-Skjodt Center for the Prevention of Genocide.
-The code applies to the current version of the TfAP website, last updated in April 2024.
-The code for the July 2022 update can be found in [this GitHub folder](https://github.com/ushmm/atrocity-prevention-data/tree/main/auxiliary/2022%20update%20files).
+The following document annotates the R code for the analysis underlying the [Tools for Atrocity Prevention](https://preventiontools.ushmm.org/) (TfAP) website, a project of the United States Holocaust Memorial Museum's Simon-Skjodt Center for the Prevention of Genocide.
+The code applies to the current version of the TfAP website, last updated in April 2025.
+Prior versions of the code can be found in the following folders: (1) [July 2022](https://github.com/ushmm/atrocity-prevention-data/tree/main/auxiliary/2022%20update%20files); (2) [April 2024](https://github.com/ushmm/atrocity-prevention-data/tree/main/auxiliary/2024%20update%20files).

+The principal differences between this code and the April 2024 version are twofold: (1) this version includes an analysis of interviews with 13 practitioners of peace operations, to complement the analysis of interviews with 15 practitioners of targeted sanctions; and (2) this version includes code that addresses circumstances in which practitioner perspectives about the anticipated effect of specific success factors differs from the prevailing research evidence.

 Daniel Solomon is the original author of this code.
 Please direct inquiries about this analysis to cpg@ushmm.org.